 - An analysis of 3-digit zip code areas finds that the areas with the most complaints tend to be located near major military sites.
 (The CFPB does not publish full 5-digit zip codes for all complaints.)

-- For example, at right, 3-digit zip code 207, which contains the second-most servicemember complaints, is nearby a large number of military sites, including Fort Meade, Andrews Air Force Base, and the U.S. Naval Academy.
+- For example, 3-digit zip code 207, which contains the second-most servicemember complaints, is nearby a large number of military sites, including Fort Meade, Andrews Air Force Base, and the U.S. Naval Academy.

 - The states with the most servicemember complaints per capita are Virginia, Maryland, Nevada, Georgia and Delaware.